Understanding The Sumo

 Cues are powerful tools that can be utilized to reinforce technique both before and during a lift.
 Cues are typically short phrases that will remind an individual of the key points and requirements to effectively complete the exercise.

-In order to prepare yourself and execute the perfect sumo deadlift, run through and repeat the following 6 cues.
+In order to prepare yourself and execute the perfect sumo deadlift, run through and repeat the following 6 cues for improving the sumo deadlift.
 As you will go on to see, cues 1-3 relate to taking up the correct position and facilitating good form while cues 4-6 relate to the drive and execution of the deadlift.

 1. ”Take Your Stance”

-The first thing to ensure prior to lifting the bar is our foot position.
+The first cue for improving your sumo deadlift involves ensuring that prior to lifting the bar, is our foot position is correct.
 As stated, the correct stance should be wider than the hips.
-The width that you place the feet is often dependant on your physical attributes however, be aware that an extremely wide stance may make it more challenging to get the barbell moving off the floor.
+The width that you place the feet is often dependent on your physical attributes however, be aware that an extremely wide stance may make it more challenging to get the barbell moving off the floor.

 A moderate sumo stance, where the feet are slightly outside the hips, is more than likely enough for the vast majority of lifters.
 However, those who carry a great deal of mass may find that they have to adopt an even wider stance to safely get into the correct position.
 There is a simple way to assess whether or not your stance is appropriate.
 When setting up, have a look at where your knees are in relation to your ankles.
 Ideally, look to get the knees directly above the ankles.